A Survey on Deep Learning Event Extraction: Approaches and Applications: Event Extraction Corpus

-\textbf{Rich ERE.} Rich ERE extends entities, relationships, and event ontologies, and extends the concept of what is Taggable.
-Rich ERE also introduced the concept of event jumping to address the pervasive challenge of event co-referencing, particularly with regard to event references within and between documents and granularity changes in event parameters, paving the way for the creation of (hierarchical or nested) cross-document representations of events.
+\myparagraph{Rich ERE} It extends entities, relationships, and event ontologies, and extends the concept of what is Taggable.
+Rich ERE also introduced the concept of event jumping to address the pervasive challenge of event co-referencing, particularly with regard to event references within and between documents and granularity changes in event arguments, paving the way for the creation of (hierarchical or nested) cross-document representations of events.

-\textbf{FSED.} Based on ACE 2005 and TAC KBP 2017, FSED dataset is a newly-generated dataset tailored particularly for few-shot event detection.
-In details, it contains 70,852 mentions for 19 event types graded into 100 event subtypes.
-And each event type is annotated with about 700 mentions on average.
+\myparagraph{FSED} Based on ACE 2005 and TAC KBP 2017, FSED dataset~\cite{deng2020meta} is a generated dataset tailored particularly for few-shot scenario.
+In details, it contains 70,852 mentions with 19 event types and 100 event subtypes.

-\textbf{GNBusiness} GNBusiness \cite{DBLP:conf/acl/LiuHZ19} collects news reports from Google Business News to describe each event from different sources.
-For each news report, researchers obtain the title, publish timestamp, download timestamp, source URL and full text.
-In total, it obtains 55,618 business news reports with 13,047 news clusters in 288 batches from Oct.
+\myparagraph{GNBusiness} GNBusiness \cite{DBLP:conf/acl/LiuHZ19} collects news reports from Google Business News to describe each event from different sources.
+It obtains 55,618 business articles with 13,047 news clusters in 288 batches from Oct.
 17, 2018, to Jan.
 22, 2019.
 The full text corpus is released as GNBusinessFull-Text $\footnote{https://github.com/lx865712528/ACL2019-ODEE}$.

-\textbf{FSD.} FSD dataset \cite{DBLP:conf/icwsm/PetrovicOMMOS13} is the first story detection dataset containing 2,499 tweets.
-Rearchers filter out events mentioned in less than 15 tweets, since events mentioned in very few tweets are less likely to be significant.
-The final dataset contains 2,453 tweets annotated with 20 events.
+\myparagraph{FSD} The first story detection (FSD) dataset \cite{DBLP:conf/icwsm/PetrovicOMMOS13} is a story detection dataset including 2,499 tweets.
+Researchers filter out events mentioned in fewer than 15 samples considering events mentioned in several samples are usually not important.
+It includes 2,453 tweets with 20 events types.

-\textbf{FBI dataset.} FBI dataset \cite{DBLP:conf/emnlp/DavaniYAKPGDBMR19} is built by scraping about 370k unlabeled news articles in the “Fire and Crime” category of Patch (a website includes hyper-local news articles from 1217 cities based in the US).
-The annotations consisted of a binary label — whether the article represents a specific hate crime — as well as labeling the attributes of hate crime articles, which consist of the target of the action and the type of action.
+\myparagraph{FBI dataset} The FBI’s city-level hate crime reports (FBI) dataset \cite{DBLP:conf/emnlp/DavaniYAKPGDBMR19} is built by scraping about 370k unlabeled news articles in the “Fire and Crime” category of Patch.
+It contains two classes for classifying if there is a specific hate crime in the text.
+Furthermore, it labels the attributes of hate crime articles.